ekholme/go-web-dev-udemy/notes/templates.md

 ## Passing Functions into Templates
 - generally we don't want to put funcs in our templates that, like, pull from the db.
 But we might want to use some functions that slightly modify the data if necessary.
+- there are also a bunch of predefined global functions you can pass into templates.
+There are described [here](https://pkg.go.dev/text/template#hdr-Functions)
+- best practice is to do all of the data processing outside of the template -- we generally just want template functions to do some formatting
+- we can also use methods in templates just like you'd imagine. e.g. the struct we pass in is ., so we can call the method via .method_name

 ### Pipelining between functions
 - We can pass data from one function to another within a template via piplining.
 E.g.